meavia-jing/sBlot/Documentation/Sblot Documentation.md

 #### 1.1.2 Dot map <a name="dot"></a>
-Dot size indicates how often a language is in an area. **Figure 3** shows the Dot map with 7 contact areas.
+In a dot map, sites in the same cluster have the same colour.
+Dot size indicates how often a site is in a cluster, e.g. how often a language is in a contact area. **Figure 3** shows a dot map with 7 contact areas.
 <center>
     <img style="border-radius: 0.3125em;
     box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08);"